Logius-standaarden/BOMOS-Stelsels/ch01_Afsprakenstelsels_EN.md

 ## How can BOMOS be deployed as Best Practice for the Management of Trust Frameworks?
 Trust frameworks cannot existing without standards...
 Standards are the foundation on which interoperability and cooperation are made possible.
 It appears to be a combination of standards with one important addition: in the case of a framework, agreements are also reached on operational aspects of cooperation for the supply of a product or service.

-To a considerable extent, the management of a trust framework and of a standard are closely related, making BOMOS ideally applicable in this broader scope.
+To a considerable extent, the management of a trust framework and of a standard are closely intertwined, making BOMOS ideally applicable in this broader scope.
 The BOMOS activities are also clearly recognisable and usable within frameworks, with the occasional exception or deviation.
 As with the management of a standard, in trust frameworks there are activities aimed at organising the operation, further development and management of central provisions, support for connecting to the framework and promoting use.

 Logius has developed a tool to conduct a BOMOS assessment specifically aimed at trust frameworks.
 This assessment can be applied in several ways.
 When establishing a new framework, readers can quickly explore which components are most important to set up first.
 For an existing trust framework, the assessment is valuable for identifying, together with stakeholders, which components require additional attention.
-This tool is available (in English) online; see [BOMOS assessment](https://regelhulpenvoorbedrijven.nl/bomos-assessment-tool/).
+This tool is available (in English) online; see [BOMOS assessment](https://regelhulpenvoorbedrijven.nl/bomos-assessment-tool-en/).

 Experience has now been acquired in practice with the implementation of this specific BOMOS assessment for trust frameworks.
 These analyses clearly reveal the value of having a trust framework to provide structure, definitions, activities and tips and tricks.
 BOMOS supplies the common language and promotes understanding of each other’s roles and perceptions, thereby enabling constructive discussions.